vicjohnson1213/Ideas/README.md

     - Generate a QR code for players to connect to the game.

 ### Libraries

+- Utility to create a CLI based on code.
+JiT option to run using the interpreter/compiled output directly.
+AoT option to generate an executable file based on the new CLI.
+    - Node.js
+    - Typescript

 - Reddit API Wrapper for Node.js
     - *In Progress* https://github.com/vicjohnson1213/Reddit-API